jrevels/YASGuide/README.md

 - If defining more than one single-line method for the same function, they may be grouped together by removing the empty line.
 - Function definitions using the `function` form should always be preceded by an empty line and followed by an empty line.
 - Try to limit line length to 80 characters per line.
 This rule should not be enforced arbitrarily, but is rather a soft guideline.
+- Definitions of types/structs without fields and functions without implementations ("stubs") should written in single-line form (e.g. `struct Foo <: AbstractFoo end`, `function foo end`).
+- If an argument list extends to multiple lines, align new lines to the parenthesis that started the argument list.

 ## Other Syntax Guidelines